J.D. Concentrations in Health Law, Law & Technology, and Compliance

 Seton Hall has established several "concentrations" in which students can specialize in a designated area of law by taking a core curriculum developed by Seton Hall faculty in consultation with attorneys and government officials working in the field.
 Concentrations will appear on the student's transcript and will also be reflected in a certificate provided after graduation.

 All concentrations have specified course requirements and a choice of electives.
-In addition, all concentrations require an advanced legal writing project in the concentration.
-A student pursuing a concentration must produce a paper satisfying the concentration advanced legal writing requirement.
+In addition, some concentrations require an advanced legal writing project in the concentration where students must produce a paper satisfying the concentration advanced legal writing requirement.

 In order to obtain a concentration, a student must have, at the time of graduation, a minimum GPA of 3.0 in the courses taken in the concentration.
 There is no overall GPA required.
 In calculating a student's GPA for concentration purposes where the student has taken more than the minimum courses needed, the qualifying courses in the concentration with the highest grades may be utilized.